-It’s a good idea to recruit the most companions as you can at the beginning of the game so they level up with you as you play the game.
+It’s a good idea to recruit as many companions as you can at the beginning of the game so they level up with you as you play the game.
 To start, here’s how you can find all of the different companions in Bannerlord.

 How To Find Companions in Bannerlord

-Head into the Clan page in Bannerlord, which can be done by clicking on the icon from the bottom left of the screen.
+When you want to look up possible companions for your band quickly, you need to head to the Clan page, which can be done by clicking on the icon from the bottom left of the screen.

 From the Clan page, click on your portrait from the top left of the screen and go to the “Home” tab.
 This opens the Encyclopedia tab.
 We then want to navigate to the “Heroes” page.

 On the left side of the Heroes page, check the box under Occupation called Wanderer.
 This is how you can see every single Companion in Bannerlord.

 Reference this location to see where exactly on the map you can find each companion.
 If you click on a person, you can see their character sheet along with their skills in order to find out where they excel.

 From the character screen, you can also find out where that companion was last seen.
 Look at the top right of the window, and you should say something that says, “Last seen at [location] today.”

 Click on the city listed in that section, and it will bring up some information about that city.
 You’ll see a track button on the top left of the screen that you can select.
 If we select that and then exit back into our game, we’ll have a marker for that city’s location.